Hebrew lexicon

 The basis of the opening of the Lord's Prayer (Avinu shebashamayim).

 Hebrew names are sermons.
 Yehoshua = "YHWH saves."
 Yisra'el = "strives with God."
-Search the patriarchs, judges, kings, prophets, and apostles — every breakdown linked back to the person.
+Beit Lechem = "house of bread."
+Search the patriarchs, judges, kings, prophets, apostles, and the geography of the land — every breakdown linked back to the source.

 Filter